About the Office of Teaching and Learning

 - Student Assessment

-We endeavor to work with each of our schools to ensure that our scholars are learning and acheiveing at the highest level each and every day throughrough equitable and individualized supports.
+We endeavor to work with each of our schools to ensure that our scholars are learning and achieving at the highest level each and every day through equitable and individualized support.

-As we work to build the instructional opportunuties of growth for our scholars, we have embraced three key instructional priorities for the 2021-2022 school year, Acceleration of Learning, Balamced Assessment System, and a Culture of Observation and Feedback.
-The aforementioned priorities are further explained in our 2021-2022 JPS Instructional Framework document.
+As we work to build the instructional opportunities of growth for our scholars, we have embraced three key instructional priorities for the 2022-23 school year: Acceleration of Learning, Balanced Assessment System, and a Culture of Observation and Feedback.

-The work of the Office of Teaching and Learning is mostly grounded in the MS Accountability Frameworks, Standard 20.
-All of our work is aligned to the JPS Instructional Managment System and the JPS Instructional Framework.
+The Office of Teaching and Learning work is primarily grounded in the MS Accountability Frameworks, Standard 20.
+All of our work is aligned to the JPS Instructional Management System and the JPS Instructional Framework.

 Professional Learning and Development

-Professional learning and develoment is needed to ensure that all of our district-level leaders, school-level leaders, and instructional staff are keeping abreast of the current best practices to greatly impact instruction.
-The Professional Development Plan (PDP) is to encourage and support certified and classified personnel in their continuous effort to grow professionally.
-Professional development serves as a bridge that connects where novice and experienced educators are now to where they need to be to meet the new challenges of preparing students for the 21st-century workplace; advancing levels of technology; and increasing accountability for student achievement.
+Professional learning and development are needed to ensure that all district-level leaders, school-level leaders, and instructional staff keep abreast of the current best practices to impact instruction significantly.
+The Professional Development Plan (PDP) encourages and supports certified and classified personnel in their continuous effort to grow professionally.
+Professional development serves as a bridge that connects where novice and experienced educators are now to where they need to be to meet the new challenges of preparing students for the 21st-century workplace, advancing levels of technology, and increasing accountability for student achievement.

 Goals of Professional Development

 The goals of implementing the Standards for Professional Learning are to outline the characteristics of professional learning that lead to the following: